awestover/enchantedForest/story/story0_alek.md

 # Chapter 1

-## Goals:
- - Bob and Bucky are going back to their village (they are humble Llama herders)
- - Minions of Malimost (unicorns) decided to destroy their village
-  - Bob doesn't know why yet, but later it will become evident that it was because Malimost knew that a powerful Levanter would arise from his village
- - Bob and Bucky realize that they are in danger, so they seek shelter at a rumuroed rogue Levanter town

 "Get up!"
 Bucky's deep voice pierced through Bob's dream of llamas grazing on a field.

 Brushing his black shoulderlength hair from his eyes, Bob groggily began to comply.